eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.2 Lifecycle of an EUDI Wallet

-The legal text defines the EUDI Wallet on a high level of abstraction, as well as for the EUDI Wallet Providers that carry the legal obligation to make sure that the inhabitants/residents of a Member State can get a valid and fully functional EUDI Wallet.
+The legal text defines the EUDI Wallet on a high level of abstraction, as well as for the EUDI Wallet Providers that carry the legal obligation to make sure that the Users can get a valid and fully functional EUDI Wallet.
 The lifecycle of an EUDI Wallet will have some interactions with the Trusted List Providers that specify the status of a role in the EUDI Wallet ecosystem in a trustworthy manner.
-Developing an Architecture and Reference Framework that must provide guidance to the development of such EUDI Wallet requires a more detailed level of abstraction to be efficient and to yield a sufficiently expressive architecture description to be prescriptive.
+Developing an Architecture and Reference Framework that SHALL provide guidance to the development of such EUDI Wallet requires a more detailed level of abstraction to be efficient and to yield a sufficiently expressive architecture description to be prescriptive.

 This chapter starts from a minimal object model and defines the lifecycle of the core concepts: EUDI Wallet Solution, PID, (Q)EAA, and